Climate-friendly electricity market in West Africa

-Title: Promotion of a climate-friendly interconnected power system in West Africa
+Title: Promotion of a climate-friendly electricity market in the ECOWAS region (ProCEM)

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Countries: ECOWAS member states: Benin, Burkina Faso, Cabo Verde, Côte d’Ivoire, Gambia, Ghana, Guinea, Guinea-Bissau, Liberia, Mali, Niger, Nigeria, Senegal, Sierra Leone, Togo
+Countries: ECOWAS member states: Benin, Burkina Faso, Cabo Verde, Côte d’Ivoire, Gambia, Ghana, Guinea, Guinea-Bissau, Liberia, Mali, Niger, Nigeria, Senegal, Sierra Leone and Togo

 Lead executing agency: ECOWAS Commission

-The project supplements contributions by KfW Development Bank used to fund power generation and transmission infrastructure to develop WAPP.
-It harmonises its activities closely with bilateral and global projects, particularly in Nigeria, Ghana, Senegal and Benin.
+The project complements contributions by KfW Development Bank to funding power generation and transmission infrastructure to develop WAPP.
+It harmonises its activities closely with bilateral and global projects, particularly in Benin, Ghana, Nigeria and Senegal.
 There is also close cooperation between the project and the European Union, the United States Agency for International Development (USAID), the World Bank and other donors.